podestplatz/FreeCAD-blog/podestplatz.github.io/posts/representing-markupbcf-in-uml/index.rst

 listed.
 That means that for every node, for which constraints are listed in ``extensions.xsd``, an empty enumeration/class is created which then, during runtime, gets populated with the valid values.

+UPDATE (2019-05-13): The inconsistency is resolved.
+The BimSnippet node just references one file that does not have to be inside the topic folder.